 - Open the file simple_sample_device.js in a text editor.

 - Locate the following code in the file:

 var connectionString = '[IoT Device Connection String]';

 [IoT Device Connection String]with the connection string for your device.
-Save the changes.
+Then, save the changes.

-From the shell or command prompt you used earlier to run the iothub-explorer utility, use the following command to receive device-to-cloud messages from the sample application (Substitute
+From the shell or command prompt you used earlier run the iothub-explorer utility, and use the following command to receive device-to-cloud messages from the sample application (Substitute

 [iot hub connection string]with the IoT Hub connection string you previously copied):